mjforan/rm_motors_ros/README.md

 # Hardware Setup

 Out of the box the motor is configured with ID 0, which is invalid.
+Beware that GM6020 ID 1-4 cannot coexist with M3508/M2006 ID 5-8 due to overlapping CAN Bus addresses.
 Use the DIP switches to set the ID and enable the CAN termination resistor if necessary.

 This library requires a Linux SocketCAN interface.
 It was tested using a Raspberry Pi 5 and the [Waveshare CAN HAT](https://www.waveshare.com/wiki/2-CH_CAN_HAT).
 Quick start setup: